I believe it is important to thrive as a mom and not just survive.

-One of the reasons I like to limit social media use is because of the tendency to compare ourselves to other moms on social media and feeling incompetent about ourselves.
+One of the reasons I like to limit social media use is because of the tendency to compare ourselves to other moms on social media and feel incompetent about ourselves.

 And when you see other people giving their kids the toys and experiences you can’t give right now, you doubt your abilities.